 Is your pond large enough to support a healthy environment for fish?
 As a rule of thumb you want at least 10 gallons for every inch of fish.
 You will also want to account for growth.
 That while you may start with a koi that is 12 in. needing 120 gallons of water it could grow to be 25 in. within a few years and need 250 gallons of water.
 If you will have multiple fish, make sure to account for that in your calculation.

 The other aspect of space is the depth of your pond.
 If you are adding goldfish you can have a pond that is at least 2 ft. deep, but if you will be having koi you will want your pond to be at least 3 ft. deep.

 Weather is an important factor in the life of your fish pond.
-If you anticipate ice formation in winter or long summers, that can affect your fish pond.
+If you anticipate ice formation in winter or long summers, that can affect your fish.
 Cold winters that include the possibility of ice freezing over require both the depth of pond to keep fish safe from the whole pond freezing over, and an aerator or deicer to keep a small opening in the surface of the pond for oxygen to enter and toxins to escape.
+You may even have to overwinter fish indoors.
 If you anticipate long summers, it is good to have deeper sections of the pond that can remain cooler for fish to swim in.
 You can also add aquatic plants and pond tint to block sunlight from entering the pond and warming the water up too much.

 Fish are relying on your to maintain a healthy environment for them.
 You already have the space, aeration, filtration, and weather accounted for, but you should be prepared with a backup for them if a problem arises.
 Have a backup tank.
 This can be helpful if you notice one fish is showing signs of sickness before it spreads to others and you are able to treat it separately.
 It can also come in handy for any extensive pond maintenance, or if you plan to bring your fish indoors for winter months.
 You should also have a backup pump